mariuzka/pop2net/paper/paper.md

 # Statement of Need

 Currently, there are only a few tools designed to create and manage networks in agent-based models.
-General-purpose agent-based modeling frameworks, such as NetLogo [@wilensky_netlogo_1999], Mesa [@kazil_utilizing_2020], AgentPy [@foramitti_agentpy_2021], and Melodie [@yu_melodie_2023], offer basic data types for representing networks but lack advanced tools for creating custom network structures and provide only limited support for bipartite graphs out of the box.
+General-purpose ABM frameworks, such as NetLogo [@wilensky_netlogo_1999], Mesa [@kazil_utilizing_2020], AgentPy [@foramitti_agentpy_2021], and Melodie [@yu_melodie_2023], offer basic data types for representing networks but lack advanced tools for creating custom network structures and provide only limited support for bipartite graphs out of the box.
-Existing network generators designed specifically for agent-based modeling, such as SynthPops [@mistry_synthpops_2021], often lack generalization, being domain-specific and limited in scope.
+Existing network generators designed specifically for ABM, such as SynthPops [@mistry_synthpops_2021], often lack generalization, being domain-specific and limited in scope.
 As a result, most agent-based models rely on highly abstract network models [@amblard_which_2015].
 Custom modifications to tailor such network models to specific research designs are often complex and inflexible.

 Pop2net aims to address this gap in the toolkit of agent-based modelers by offering a framework for creating and managing custom network structures, with the flexibility to integrate empirical data and traditional network models.
-We identify three core features of Pop2net that are currently lacking in existing software for agent-based modeling:
+We identify three core features of Pop2net that are currently lacking in existing software for ABM:

 1. **A bipartite approach to networks.**
     Pop2net implements a bipartite approach to networks, which simplifies the creation and management of relations between agents in simulation models.
     The approach of creating a network based on agents and locations is not entirely new, but it is already common in epidemiological agent-based models (e.g., @kerr_covasim_2020, @vermeulen_social_2021, @kaffai_modeling_2021).
-    However, Pop2net is the first software package to implement this approach in a general package for network generation and management in agent-based modeling.
+    However, Pop2net is the first software package to implement this approach in a general package for network generation and management in ABM.

 2. **Scalable and modular network generation.**
     Based on the bipartite approach, Pop2net offers an innovative way of creating networks programmatically and modularly.